bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 Require resilient scripts.
 Running scripts can be terminated randomly.
 Don't rely on foothold.
 Even foothold can be wiped!
 Git gud.

-- a macguffin you have to get to be able to access the darkweb ('darkscape navigator'?)

-have a clear immediate reward from tier 1 that isn't just cha XP

 - start with crash course?